 National Institute for Health and Care Excellence.
 An executive non-departmental public body sponsored by the Department of Health and Social Care.
 Its role is to improve patient outcomes by producing national guidance and advice, and quality standards that set out what high quality and cost-effective care should look like.

 Public Health England.
-An executive agency of the Department of Health and Social Care, it is responsible for all aspects of public health from reducing health inequalities to responding to public health emergencies.
+An executive agency of the Department of Health and Social Care, it used to be responsible for all aspects of public health from reducing health inequalities to responding to public health emergencies.
+It no longer exists.
+See UK HSA.

 Scientific Advisory Group for Emergencies.
 Provides scientific and technical advice to the UK Government during emergencies.